pyoo47/liferay-portal/ci-mvp-shared-libs/README.md

 # Shared libs for Jenkins

-In theory - Shared Libs should have their own repositroy
+Shared Libs
+    - Organized in modules and, in sahred repositorty

 # Resources